dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 **WHAT this feature must achieve and WHY.**

-✅ Focus on outcomes and business logic
-✅ Avoid UI or implementation details
+✅ Focus on outcomes, not UI or implementation
-✅ Prompt for what’s IN vs. OUT of scope for this release ✅ The last part of the requirements must be the WHY of the feature.
-Who does the feature benefit, and what value or impact will this feature provide
+✅ Note IN vs. OUT of scope for this release
+✅ End with the WHY: who benefits, and how

+💡 Optional:
+> _Success = [measurable impact, workflow improvement, or outcome]_

-🔸 Ask: *What happens if we don’t ship this?
-What does success look like?*
+🔸 Ask: *What happens if we don’t ship this?*
-🔸 Ask: *How does this feature benefit the target users?*
+🔸 Ask: *What does success look like in practice?*

 ---

 ## 4. **Assumptions & Dependencies**

-List key technical, business, or behavioral assumptions.
-Include:
+List any key assumptions or dependencies, such as:

-- External system dependencies
+- External systems or APIs
-- Required design readiness
+- Design readiness
-- Feature gating conditions
+- Technical gating conditions

-✅ Identify cross-team or architecture links
+- Known risks or upstream blockers

+✅ Call out cross-team, integration, or architectural dependencies

-🔸 Ask: *What must be true for this feature to succeed?*
+🔸 Ask: *What must be true for this to succeed?*
-🔸 Ask: *What must be true for work on this feature to start?*
+🔸 Ask: *What needs to be ready before this can begin?*
-🔸 Ask: *What risks blocking this feature if proven false?*
+🔸 Ask: *What could delay or block this if proven false?*

 ---